d2alphame/spinner/README.md

 { message: "Hello, Avatar" }
 ```
 In the above above example, because
-1. The methods list is absent, so it defaults to `get, post`.
+1. The methods list is absent, it defaults to `get, post`.
 That's the `get` method and the `post` method.
-2. The route is absent, so it defaults to `/`.
+2. The route is absent, it defaults to `/`.
-3. The return status is absent, so it defaults to 200 OK.
+3. The return status is absent, it defaults to 200 OK.

 Also, because a json object is returned, the `Content-Type` header is set to `application/json`.